gwu-libraries/gwlibraries-workshops/README.md

-# git-workshop
+# gwlibraries-workshops
-GWU Libraries Collaborating With Github workshop
+A place for sharing public documents (slides etc.) for GW Libraries workshops